edenia/proton-affiliate/CONTRIBUTING.md

-# Contributing to EOS Costa Rica's Open Source Projects
+# Contributing to Edenia's Open Source Projects

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to EOS Costa Rica's Open Source Projects and its packages, which are hosted in the [`eoscostarica`](https://github.com/eoscostarica/) Organization on GitHub.
+The following is a set of guidelines for contributing to Edenia's Open Source Projects and its packages, which are hosted in the [`edenia`](https://github.com/edenia) Organization on GitHub.

 ### [View Open Source Contributing Guidelines](https://guide.eoscostarica.io/docs/open-source-guidelines)